-Do you buy the garnet back from us?
+Do you repurchase the garnet from us?

 How do I package my used garnet?

-Typically, you return it in unlined, like-new bulk bags on a good quality pallet.
+Typically, you return it in unlined, like-new bulk bags on a good-quality pallet.

 Do I return garnet waste in dump trucks and roll-off bins?

 We are happy to work with customers to see if this can be an option.
-Contact us

 Is used waterjet garnet or abrasive blast media hazardous?